entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 47. Shape of trunk shield: low and elongated (0); high and short (1).
 > Young (1984, 1988), Character 33; Zhu (1996), Character 10; Pan *et al.* (2018), Character 10; Jia *et al.* (2010), Character 25; Wang and Zhu (2018), Character 47; Plax and Lukševičs (2023), Character 47; Luo *et al*.
 (2025), Character 47.

-> - Trunk shield has length greater that height should be termed as "low and elongated".
+> - The trunk shield with its length less than its height is termed as "high and short".

-> - **very low trunk shield in *Xichonolepis* should be a derived feature.
-Is this a feature of sinolepids?**
+> - Among the sinolepids, such as *Sinolepis macrocephala*, *Liujiangolepis suni*, *Dayaoshania youngi* and *Grenfellaspis branagani* with trunk shield preserved, all show relatively low trunk shield.

-> - Among the sinolepids, *S. macrocephala, Liujiangolepis Suni, Dayaoshania youngi* and *Grenfellaspis branagani* with preserved trunk shield all show relatively low trunk shield.
+> - **The very low trunk shield might be a derived feature of sinolepids.**

 48. Number of median dorsal plates: one (0); two (1).
 > Young (1984, 1988), Character 1; Zhu (1996), Character 11; Pan *et al.* (2018), Character 11; Wang and Zhu (2018), Character 48; Plax and Lukševičs (2023), Character 48; Luo *et al*.
 (2025), Character 48.